 Mergers and Acquisitions and Success Factors in Thailand

-The paper studies the impact on target’s financial performance, proxied by cumulative abnormal return (CAR), of completed M&A deals occurred in Thailand during January 2000 - December 2014.
-Two main research questions are raised in the study.
-Firstly, the study tests whether there is a statistical difference of CAR before and after announcement of M&A completed deals.
-Secondly, the study examines six main factors that explain financial performance improvement (proxied by CAR), one-year; two-year; and three-year after announcement, of M&A completed deals.
-The factors include cultural difference, corporate governance, methods of M&A payment, contagion effect, institutional ownership and inside ownership.
-The results show that there is a statistical difference between standardized CAR during 120 days before and after announcement date.
-Further, contagion effect on efficiency (proxied by ROE and ROA), inside ownership in targets and target’s size are significant factors for higher CAR after M&A. The rest of the factors are statistically insignificant.
-All listed companies in Thailand are required to have good governance and most M&A deals in Thailand use cash as method of payment while cross-border M&A in Thailand is rare and still at an initial stage, thus, future research can be conducted when more M&A data is sufficient.
+This paper studies the impact of completed M&A deals in Thailand from January 1, 2000 to December 31, 2014 on target’s financial performance proxied by cumulative abnormal returns (CAR).
+Specifically, as part of the research questions, it first tests whether there is a statistical CAR difference before and after the announcement of the completion of the deals.
+Secondly, it examines the six main factors that explain the target’s financial performance (proxied by CAR), one year, two years, and three years after the announcement.
+These factors include cultural differences, corporate governance, payment method, contagion and capacity effect, institutional ownership, and inside ownership.
+The results show that there is a statistical difference between the standardized CAR 120 days before and after the announcement date.
+Furthermore, the contagion effect on efficiency (proxied by the ROE and ROA), inside ownership in targets, and target’s size are significant factors for the higher CAR after completion of the M&A for all years.
+The other factors are statistically insignificant as all listed companies in Thailand are required to have good governance and most M&A deals use cash payments.
+Moreover, since cross-border M&As in Thailand during that period were a rare occurrence and still at an initial stage, cultural differences are also not a factor.
+Future research studies should be conducted when more recent M&A data becomes available.